CWCU is bringing you Open Banking

 When is it available to CWCU members?

-If you choose to use Open Banking, you’ll be required to create an online account and password.
+If you choose to use Open Banking, you’ll be required to have Internet Banking (Redinet ).
 You’ll then need to give your consent for us to share any of your information.

 I have more questions, who can I talk to?